andavael/VaelAnthoninaCS2101_OOPactivities/README.md

 > Covers Java flow control, arrays, and functions, with exercises on calculating array mean and generating a multiplication table.

 🔍 **Laboratory Activity 3**
-> Focuses on Encapsulation, Inheritance, and Polymorphism, using the `Artist` class as a base class for subclasses like `Singer`, `Painter`, and `Dancer`.
+> Covers Encapsulation, Inheritance, and Polymorphism, using the `Artist` class as a base class for subclasses like `Singer`, `Painter`, and `Dancer`.

 🔍 **Laboratory Activity 4**
-> Covers the concept Abstraction using shapes, including working with abstract classes and collections.
+> Covers the concept of abstraction using shapes, including working with abstract classes and collections.
 <br>

 # <a id = "proj_acknowledgement"> ☕ Acknowledgement </a>